 - Where payment is being made from outside the rand currency area, payment must be made in South African rand by telegraphic transfer into the UCT bank account.
-See 'Payment methods' on the left.
+See ‘Payment methods’ in the navigation.

 - Receipts will only be issued for cash payments to a maximum of ZAR1 500 made at the UCT Cashiers Office.